spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 in your host_vars.

 This will instruct UVS to verify the OpenID token against any domain given in a request.
 Homeserver discovery is done via '.well-known/matrix/server' of the given domain.

 ## Installation

-After these variables have been set, please run the following command to re-run setup and to restart UVS:
+After these variables have been set, run the [installation](installing.md) command to restart UVS:

 ```
 ansible-playbook -i inventory/hosts setup.yml --tags=setup-matrix-user-verification-service,start